ElweThor/pyndent/docs/README.txt

  you won!
  go to the cashier to collect your winnings

- while the following will result in a syntactic indentation error:
+ while the following will result in a syntactic indentation error (look at line 4):

 1	x = 1
 2	if x == 1: